Home Menu

 We know our members are keen to take action too.
 As a first step, we are calling on you to write to your employer to highlight the risks this revised framework poses and demand they take action to protect you.

-If the range of actions above do not achieve the outcomes we desire, we have plans to escalate our actions and, at that point, we would be clear with members as to what we are calling on them to do next.
+If the actions above do not achieve the outcomes we desire, we have plans to escalate our actions and, at that point, we would be clear with members as to what we are calling on them to do next.

 The issue